clemsonacm/website/content/officers.md

 Webmaster
 ---------

-### Sloan Nietert
+### Jack Carroll

-A puzzle enthusiast and avid programmer, Sloan is a junior studying math and computer science.
-He enjoys climbing and competing with the Clemson programming team.
+A freshman computer science major who enjoys computers and software.
+Enjoys frisbee and hiking.

 Treasurer
 ---------

-### André Robinson
+### Parth

 André is a sophomore CS major who, like his predecessor, is an AFROTC cadet hoping to become a cyber operations officer after graduation.
 His heaviest interests in computer science are network security and artificial intelligence.